Ensuring that businesses have access to the finance they need to grow.

 As a precursor to this, the £150 million Building Scotland Fund will provide £70 million in 2018 to 2019 and £80 million over 2019 to 2021 to:

 - the development of new affordable and private sector housing;

 - the development of modern industrial and commercial property;

 Scottish Growth Scheme

-	We will also stimulate private and partner investment in innovative and

-	ambitious SMEs by providing microfinance, debt and equity support through the

-	Scottish Growth Scheme.
-The Scheme has already supported over £100m of

-	investment in businesses and will deliver £500m by June 2020.
+We will also stimulate private and partner investment in innovative and ambitious SMEs by providing microfinance, debt and equity support through the Scottish Growth Scheme.
+The Scheme has already supported some £125m of investment in businesses and will deliver up to £500m by June 2020.